henrybyhee/CountryService/README.md

 # Features

-- User can log in or sign up and receive access token and refresh token if successful.
+- User can log in or sign up and receive access token if successful.
-- User can request for new access token with a valid refresh token.
-Access token is valid for 5 mins while refresh token is valid for 14 days.
-- Each user is only assigned a pair of access token and refresh tokens.
+- Each user is only assigned one valid access token at any given time.
 Previous tokens will be revoked.
 - User can fetch list of countries with pagination, limit and order.
 - User can fetch a country detail
+- User can get new access token from these APIs if it has expired.
 - User is denied access to server if access token is not provided or invalid.

 # Installation